 (18)

-is significantly non zero.
+and is a set of values of where is significantly non zero.
 The maximization can be performed by a gradient ascent algorithm.
-The estimated coefficients are such that the additive-phase factor
+The estimated coefficients are such that the additive-phase factor in the expected lag-product of (15) is compensated in (17) by using (18).

 For the second method, let us define